arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 ![image](https://user-images.githubusercontent.com/54589605/213432751-36429b9e-e331-4ab3-9a64-a330eee8c6dd.png)
 ![queue_question](https://user-images.githubusercontent.com/54589605/213433125-a8803c90-108e-415c-994b-8d0834ddf0de.png)

 > The **reversing** that is happening in image 2.
-It is happening in queue2 or Q2, *where the elements are first being deleted or dequeued and then immediately inserted or enqueued into Q2*.
+It is happening in queue2 or Q2, *where the elements are first being deleted or de-queued and then immediately inserted or enqueued into Q2*.
 Which is mentioned in image 3, **underlined with color**.
 This is how it is happening.

 ## Double Ended Queue (31)